 We offer and publicise opportunities & support for all, helping people meet their needs & fulfil their ethical aspirations, showing that enterprise is rooted in & responsible to communities & future generations.
 We work cooperatively, especially with women headed households and children leaving care, to create positive community business models, favouring self management & worker ownership.

-Above: projects inspire future generations and create sustainability.
+Below: we hope that the projects inspire future generations and create sustainability.
 Photograph by a supporter

 We understand that places have special meaning to communities & that places have irreplaceable habitats, ecosystems & beauty, that should not be desecrated by exploitation.